 So that’s it for now on the settings.
 Let’s move on to finally writing your first piece of content!

-8. Creating Your First Bit of Content
+8. Creating Your First Blog Article

 To establish any kind of online presence, you first need to build trust with your audience.
 The best way to do this is through an “About Me” page.
 Almost every website will have some sort of information about their brand, who they are, and why they want to help people.